IPSEA

 This website will offer limited functionality in this browser.
 We only support the recent versions of major browsers like Chrome, Firefox, Safari, and Edge.

-In this Guide we’ll help you get the most from school meetings so you can be sure your child is getting all the support they need to do their best.
+In this guide we’ll help you get the most out of school meetings so you can be sure your child is getting the support they need.

-Find out the appropriate person to contact at the school.
-This is usually your child’s teacher, the SENDCo, or the school admin office if you’re not sure.
+Start by finding out the right person to speak to, usually your child’s teacher, the SENCO, or the school office.

-Then, send an email to provide a little introduction and express why you’d like a meeting.
-Here’s an example email that you could adapt.
+Then, send a polite email asking for a meeting.
+Here’s an example email you can adapt:

 Subject: Request for A Meeting to Discuss [Your Child’s Name]’s Progress